-While there’s no replacing the value of your live support agents, customer self-service drives critical, high-demand customer experience improvements.
+While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 Consistency.
 Flexibility.
 Convenience.
 Speed.
-Customers want support experiences that meet these needs and are willing to abandon brands that don’t provide them.
+Customers want support experiences that meet these needs and are willing to abandon brands that don’t.

 According to Salesforce, 71% of customers have switched brands in the last year.
-48% of these customers cite better customer service as one of the main reasons why.
+48% of these customers cite better customer service as a main reason.

 Customer self-service is a leading eCommerce trend that can give your small business a competitive edge.